helpvisa/c-line-editor/README.md

 "Dan's Editor" was built as an exercise in writing a text editor in C. It is inspired mainly by ed.

-As I work my way through the C Programming Language, I will likely come back update / divide the program as needed, to create something that is, at least in some small way, actually usable!
+As I work my way through the C Programming Language, I will likely come back and update / divide the program as needed, to create something that is, at least in some small way, actually usable!